icaven/glm/manual.md

 ### <a name="section2_15"></a> 2.15.
 GLM\_FORCE\_LEFT\_HANDED: Force left handed coordinate system

-OpenGL is using by default a right handed coordinate system.
+By default, OpenGL is using a right handed coordinate system.
 However, others APIs such as Direct3D have done different choice and relies on the left handed coordinate system.

 GLM allows switching the coordinate system to left handed by defining `GLM_FORCE_LEFT_HANDED`.

 ### <a name="section2_16"></a> 2.16.
 GLM\_FORCE\_DEPTH\_ZERO\_TO\_ONE: Force the use of a clip space between 0 to 1

-TODO
+By default, OpenGL is using a -1 to 1 clip space in Z-axis.
+However, others APIs such as Direct3D relies on a clip space between 0 to 1 in Z-axis.

+GLM allows switching the clip space in Z-axis to 0 to 1 by defining `GLM_FORCE_DEPTH_ZERO_TO_ONE`.

 ### <a name="section2_17"></a> 2.17.
 GLM\_FORCE\_SIZE\_T\_LENGTH: Vector and matrix static size